1 [To the Chief Musician upon Shoshannim. A Psalm of David.] Save me, O God, for the waters have come to my soul.

 35 For God will save Zion and build the cities of Judah so that they may dwell there and have it in possession.

-36 The seed of his servants shall also inherit it.
+36 The offspring of his servants shall also inherit it.
 And those who love his name shall dwell therein.

 [v.1] - From John Calvin's Commentary: "Under the figure of waters, the Psalmist represents his condition as so extremely distressing that it brought him even to the brink of despair; and yet we know that, so far from being a soft and an effeminate person, he was one who encountered and overcame dreadful temptations with extraordinary courage.
 [From there] we may infer the bitterness of the distress with which he was at that time afflicted.
 Some understand the word soul as denoting life; but this gives a very cold and unsatisfactory meaning.
 It rather signifies the heart.
 A man when he falls into an abyss of waters, may prevent for some time the water from entering his body, by stopping his mouth and his nostrils, but at length, from its being impossible for a human being to live without respiration, suffocation will compel him to let in the waters, and they will penetrate even to the heart.
 David by this metaphor would intimate, not only that the waters had covered and overwhelmed him, but also that he had been forced to draw them into his body."